Flow Map Language Models: One-step Language Modeling via Continuous Denoising

 \end{corollary} The proof follows by a direct application of the Lagrangian equation~\cref{eq:app:lagrangian}.
 The condition~\cref{eq:app:tangent} motivates the parameterization

 where $v:[0, 1]^2\times\R^d\to\R^d$ is a learned function satisfying $v_{t,t}({\bf x}) = b_t({\bf x})$, which follows from the tangent condition~\cref{eq:app:tangent}~\citep{boffi2025build}.
 Geometrically, $v_{s,t}$ represents the average velocity along the trajectory from ${\bf x}_s$ to ${\bf x}_t$.
 The tangent condition demonstrates that the flow is encoded on the diagonal $s=t$, while the off-diagonal $s \neq t$ corresponds to the flow map.
-We show below how this can be learned in two-phases via distillation techniques or simultaneously with the flow via a single self-distillation approach.
+In the next subsection, we show how this can be learned in two-phases via distillation techniques or simultaneously with the flow via a single self-distillation approach.

 \paragraph{Sampling.} In the context of flow-based generative models, the flow map enables efficient one-step sampling: given ${\bf x}_0 \sim p_0$, a single application ${\bf x}_1 = X_{0,1}({\bf x}_0)$ produces a sample from $p_1$, avoiding iterative numerical integration.
 For additional refinement, one can compose maps over a grid $0 = t_0 < t_1 < \cdots < t_N = 1$ via ${\bf x}_{t_{n+1}} = X_{t_n, t_{n+1}}({\bf x}_{t_n})$, trading compute for quality.